ros2/design/articles/node_lifecycle.md

     uint8 next_state
     string trigger

 `trigger` may be filled in containing a reason for the life cycle change.
 This value is optional.

-This topic must be latched.
-A history of a suitable length should be provided.
+This topic must at a minimum make the most recent message available to new subscribers at all times.
+This may be achieved by use of appropriate QoS settings.

 For example, if the `talker` node transitions from the `Active` state to the `Finalised` state via the `ShuttingDown` state in response to an external request to shut down the node, it will produce the following sequence of messages on this topic (values for `trigger` are illustrative only):